panpf/sketch/docs/wiki/transformation.md

 * The same [Transformation] inputs different parameters and outputs different keys.

 > [!TIP]
-> For custom Transformation, do not perform recycle() on the input Image of the transform
+> For custom [Transformation], do not perform recycle() on the input Image of the transform
 > method.
 This will cause unpredictable errors.

 [Transformation]: ../../sketch-core/src/commonMain/kotlin/com/github/panpf/sketch/transform/Transformation.kt